 How Credit Works

-Millions of U.S. adults are considered “credit invisible," meaning they don't have enough credit history to have a credit report or credit score.
+Millions of adults in the U.S. are considered “credit invisible," meaning they don't have enough credit history to have a credit report or credit score.
+In fact, 19% of American adults do not have a credit score; this is made up of 28 million adults who are credit invisible, and 21 million who are unscorable.[1]

 Living without a credit history can be detrimental to achieving future goals such as buying a car, purchasing a home, or getting a job.
 Your credit report is not just a record of your credit cards and loans, it is a snapshot of your creditworthiness to potential lenders, employers, and landlords.

-Without a credit history, you may be required to pay higher premiums or deposits, or worse, you may be denied altogether.
+Without a credit score, you may be required to pay higher interest rates, insurance premiums or deposits, or worse, you may be denied altogether.

 Who checks your credit score?